narrative-io/narrative-jobs/content/en/process/dev-hiring-process.md

 category: Process
 ---

-The goal of the hiring process is to give the opportunity on both sides to assess the fit.
-It is as much an opportunity for the candidate to decide whether (s)he wants to work with us as it is for us to decide whether the person would be a great addition to the team.
+The goal of the hiring process is to give the opportunity to both sides to assess the fit.
+It is as much an opportunity for the candidate to decide whether they want to work with us as it is for us to decide whether they would be a great addition to the team.

 ## Hiring Criteria